-Sports Digest
+Sports Digest: Maine Mariners to host alumni game in February

 MEN’S BASKETBALL: Angel Delgado had 18 points and 11 rebounds, his 57th career double-double, leading No. 15 Seton Hall (9-1) to an 84-61 win over Saint Peter’s (4-5) at South Orange, New Jersey.

-n Jacob Evans III had 24 points and eight rebounds as No. 25 Cincinnati (8-2) recovered from back-to-back losses to hand Mississippi State (8-1) its first loss, 65-50, at Highland Heights, Kentucky.
+• Jacob Evans III had 24 points and eight rebounds as No. 25 Cincinnati (8-2) recovered from back-to-back losses to hand Mississippi State (8-1) its first loss, 65-50, at Highland Heights, Kentucky.

 WOMEN’S BASKETBALL: Asia Durr, Jazmine Jones and Sam Fuehring each scored 12 points for No. 3 Louisville (12-0) in a 95-56 win at home against Tennessee State (1-6).